claudiocandio/borsello/README.md

 1. Create a password encrypted Iroha wallet
 2. See your assets and transactions
 3. Transfer your assets to another Iroha wallet
-4. Configure server address to point to different Iroha instances
+4. Configure the App to point to different Iroha instances
-5. Wallet restore using wallet name and private key
+5. Wallet save/restore keys
 6. Two languages App English/Italian

 ![borsello](https://www.claudiocandio.it/local/img/borsello1.png)